-In the Gulf of Mexico, our Q4000, a riser-based semi-submersible well intervention vessel, commenced operations in 2002 and serves customers in the spot market.
+In the Gulf of Mexico, the Q4000, a riser-based semi-submersible well intervention vessel, has been serving customers in the spot market since 2002.
 In 2010, the Q4000 served as a key emergency response vessel in the Macondo well control and containment efforts.
-Our Q5000 riser-based semi-submersible well intervention vessel commenced operations in the Gulf of Mexico in 2015 and is under a five-year contract with BP into 2021.
+The Q5000 riser-based semi-submersible well intervention vessel commenced operations in the Gulf of Mexico in 2015 and is under a five-year contract with BP expiring in the first half of 2021.